RamenVentures/Operating-Manual/README.md

 - Make investment decisions quickly, usually within 48 hours of meeting.
 - Invest $50,000 CAD on your existing terms.

+Our process is designed to help us discover companies that fit our thesis.
+That is, hard problems in big markets with irrationally passionate teams.

-Our process has four steps:
+It has four steps:

 ### Our Initial Screening
+Our first step is to quickly filter all of the opportunities we see.

+**Our Goal**
-Our initial screening is designed to find companies that fit our thesis and that we should learn more about.
+Decide if a company fits our thesis and we should learn more.

+If yes, move to [Meeting](#meeting).

+If no, we send you our notes.

 **We Ask**
 1. Describe the company in one sentence.